 Remember, some are day parties, while others are more towards the evening or night.
 So, it’s possible to break it down any time of day.

 6. Wind down with more online entertainment options

 Just in case Netflix is getting a bit stale, Crave has extended its free seven-day trial period to a full 30 days.
 So if you’re into shows on HBO, it might be a good idea to give the trial a try.

 This is a Chrome extension that is designed to let you watch TV with loved ones long-distance.
 You need a Google Chrome browser to use this extension, but Netflix Party is totally FREE for Netflix users.

 From Death Cab for Cutie to Bruce Springsteen, there are more free concerts online now than you can possibly make it to.
 Here’s a list of the best ones, according to Digital Trends.

-And, finally, make sure you check out Boomerang online experiences – learning something new in a supportive environment is perhaps one of the best things you can do.
-And with Boomerang at Home, you can join us, right from where you are.
+And, finally, make sure you check out Boomerang online classes – learning something new in a supportive environment is perhaps one of the best things you can do, all from the comfort of your living room.